-- Aware of all internet monitoring and filtering systems - Manage them effectively - Know how to escalate concerns when they are identified - We will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - Firewall system is in place to block inappropriate content. - Online monitoring software flags up any 'trigger' words that may lead children to inappropriate content.
+- Firewall system is in place to block inappropriate content. - Online monitoring software flags up any 'trigger' words that may lead children to inappropriate content.
 These are flagged up to the HT to be reviewed and a weekly report is generated.
-Anything not a false positive is investigated and appropriate action taken in line wit school behaviour policies and Staff Handbook.
+Anything not a false positive is investigated and appropriate action taken in line with school behaviour policies and Staff Handbook.